 Internally, one of the most enjoyable and interesting aspects of my role is that I meet individually with each student during their first week and then at specific points during their studies to discuss how they're getting on both academically and socially.
 I'm available to students to discuss all sorts of issues - from their ideas for developing the College, to a discussion about careers, providing an occasional sounding board, and sometimes just being available for someone to 'offload' to.
-I live onsite in a beautiful home in the front quadrangle (occasionally with a lovely dog, Penny and even more occasionally with my husband who works in Manchester!) in a building right next door to the Junior Common Room (noise alert!)
+I live on-site in a beautiful home in the front quadrangle (occasionally with a lovely dog, Mollie, and as well as occasionally with my husband, who lives in Wales!) in a building right next door to the Junior Common Room (noise alert!)